-Among the established somatic and life-style related risk factors for cardiovascular disease (CVD) mortality, the risk of hypertension holds a top rank even surpassing that of smoking.1 Nevertheless, the exact cut-off values for defining hypertension continue to be a matter of debate.
-The European Society of Hypertension and the European Society of Cardiology (ESC) currently classifies the cutoff value of systolic blood pressure (SBP) of 120-129 and diastolic blood pressure (DBP) of 80-89 mmHg as 'normal' and the 130-139/

-85-89 mmHg stratum as 'high normal'.2 In contrast, the American College of Cardiology (ACC) and the American Heart Association (AHA) published a new guideline in 2017, defining Stage 1 (S1) hypertension at 130-139 mmHg systolic or 80-89 mmHg diastolic, and Stage 2 (S2) hypertension as the former US and current ECS hypertension definition (\geq 140/90 mmHg).3 The ACC/AHA estimated that the proportion of US adult population labelled as having hypertension will increase from 32% to 46%.^{3,4}
+Among the established somatic and life-style related risk factors for cardiovascular (CVD) mortality, the risk of hypertension holds a top rank even surpassing that of smoking 1.
+Nevertheless, the exact cut-off values for defining hypertension continue to be a matter of debate.
+Currently, the European Society of Hypertension and the European Society of Cardiology (ESC) classifies the cut-off value of systolic blood pressure (SBP) of 120-129 and diastolic blood pressure (DBP) of 80-89 mmHg as "normal" and the 130-139/85-89 mmHg stratum as "high normal"2.
+In contrast, the American College of Cardiology (ACC) and the American Heart Association (AHA) published a new guideline in 2017, defining Stage 1 (S1) hypertension at 130 to 139 mmHg systolic or 80 to 89 mmHg diastolic, and Stage 2 (S2) hypertension as the former US and current ECS hypertension definition (\geq 140/90 mmHG) 3.
+The ACC/AHA estimated that the proportion of US adult population labelled as having hypertension will increase from 32% to 46% ^{3,4}.

-The reclassification was mainly justified by the SBP Intervention Trial (SPRINT), including 9361 adults over 50-year-old with SBP ≥130 mmHg, which showed that lowering SBP to 120 mmHg vs. 130 mmHg led to a substantial relative risk reduction in CVD events and mortality.5 The reclassification was further supported by two meta-analyses of blood pressure (BP) lowering randomized controlled trials (RCT).^{6,7} However, contrary to these findings, the recent and most extended meta-analysis failed to find a favourable effect of BP lowering in subjects with baseline SBP <140 mmHg for CVD events and mortality outcomes.8
+The reclassification was mainly justified by the SBP Intervention Trial (SPRINT), including 9,361 adults over 50 years-old with SBP \geq 130 mmHG, which showed that lowering SBP to 120 mmHg vs. 130 mmHg led to a substantial relative risk reduction in CVD events and mortality 5.
+The reclassification was further supported by two meta-analyses of BP lowering randomised controlled trials (RCT) ^{6,7}.
+However, contrary to these findings, the recent and most extended meta-analysis failed to find a favorable effect of BP lowering in subjects with baseline SBP < 140 mmHg for CVD events and mortality outcomes 8.

 Apart from highly homogenized patient populations included in RCTs, prospective epidemiological studies have also provided a view into the real-world situation.
-A meta-analysis of prospective studies supports the 2017 ACC/AHA guideline by showing that 'prehypertension' (defined as SBP 120-139 mmHg) significantly increased the risk of CVD, but not of all-cause mortality.
+A meta-analysis of prospective studies supports the 2017 ACC/AHA guideline by showing that "prehypertension" (defined as SBP 120-139 mmHg) significantly increased the risk of CVD, but not of all-cause mortality 9.
 However, the definition of prehypertension used in this study is not in line with the ACC/AHA reclassification of S1 or S2 hypertension.

-Given the utmost importance of defining optimal cut-off values for hypertension and the contradictory state of the art, the present investigation used data from the prospective population-based MONICA/KORA study with a random sample of 11 603 participants to assess the proportion of subjects, previously deemed as healthy, who now qualify as hypertensive.
-Furthermore, considering the adverse effects that labelling people as ill can have, 10 we investigated the occurrence of fatal CVD events based on the 10-year follow-up of participants with S1 and S2 hypertension.
+Given the utmost importance of defining optimal cut-off values for hypertension and the contradictory state of the art, the present investigation used data from the prospective population-based MONICA/KORA study with a random sample of 11,603 participants to assess the proportion of subjects, previously deemed as healthy, who now qualify as hypertensive.
+Furthermore, considering the adverse effects that labelling people as ill can have 10, we investigated the occurrence of fatal CVD events based on the 10-year follow-up of participants with S1 and S2 hypertension.